gokul-pv/agentic-rag/README.md

 ## Retrieval-Augmented Generation (RAG) Pipeline

 ### Overview
-This repo demonstrates the implementation of a **Retrieval-Augmented Generation (RAG)** pipeline using **Ollama, LangChain, and ChromaDB**.
-The workflow involves extracting text from PDF documents, chunking the text, generating embeddings, storing them in a vector database, and performing similarity-based retrieval for query processing.
+This repo demonstrates the generation of a short news article on a given topic using a **Retrieval-Augmented Generation (RAG)** pipeline with **Ollama, LangChain, and ChromaDB**.
+The workflow involves extracting text from PDF documents, segmenting the text into chunks, generating embeddings, storing them in a vector database, and performing similarity-based retrieval for query processing.

 ### What is RAG?